eburlingame/l-over-d/pages/instrument/regulations/approaches.md

 ## Types of Approaches

-### Visual Approaches

-You must have visual contact with the airport, or visual contract with an aircraft you are following.

-Note this is not a procedure, so there is *no* missed approach procedure.

-### Contact Approaches

-- A contact approach must be requested by the pilot
-- Must be
-	- Clear of clouds
-	- 1 sm flight visibility
-	- At least 1 sm visibility reported at the field
-- The airport must have an instrument approach procedure
-- The pilot is responsible for obstruction clearance
-- These approach are useful
-	- If you are familiar with the area and don't wish to fly the entire approach
-	- Weather is blocking the path of an instrument approach, but there is a clear path from another direction

-Note, like a visual, this is not a procedure, so there is *no* missed approach procedure.

 ### Non-Precision Approaches

 > A *non-precision approach* is a clearance to fly to a fix, and descend to an MSL altitude (the minimum descent altitude, MDA) until you see the airport, or you reach the missed approach point (MAP).